ltn18/SafeQ/FirebaseSetup.md

 ## Technical
 ### Initialization
-`firebase init`: this will initialize your firebase project.\
+`firebase init`: this will initialize your firebase project\
 After this, you will choose the services that firebase provides.
 I this project, I clicked `SPACE` on the services I want to utilize.
 - [x] Database: Configure Firebase Realtime Database and deploy riles